 Olivia is currently a first-year intending on majoring in Biology and Chemistry.
 She started ice skating at the age of 3, and started synchronized ice skating at the age of 9.
 Currently she is a competitive synchronized skater, and competed in Sweden in January 2013 as a member of Team USA (Her team won the bronze medal!).
 She is from Queens, NY, attended Bard High School Early College Queens and graduated with Associates Degree.

 She is currently on the University of Massachusetts’ Synchronized Skating team.

-Q: What other activities/leadership positions are you involved in at Smith?
+Q: What activities or leadership positions are you involved in at Smith?

-Q: Tell me about the piece you read!
+Q: Tell me about the big competition!
+What is it and how did you guys do?

 Q: How did Smith help or inspire you to be successful in this opportunity?

-Q: Would you recommend current Smithies and prospective students to look into the Poetry Center at Smith?
+Q: Would you recommend current Smithies and prospective students to look into the activity that you are currently in?

 A: Of course, you do not have to have any synchro experience to be on the team and it offers an automatic close-knit community that supports you in the sport that you love.
 I love being a part of a team, and going through the successes and obstacles together.